alexwilkinson/alexwilkinson.github.io/about.md

 discovering the many parallels between that process and the day-to-day activities of a software engineer.
-I also love integrating technology into my board game projects—I am currently writing a React Native companion app for my choose-your-own-adventure board game, as well as a Rails CRM to input the game's stories.</p>
+I also love integrating technology into my board game projects—I am currently writing a React Native companion app for my choose-your-own-adventure board game, as well as a Rails CMS to input the game's stories.</p>

 <h2>Primary Skills</h2>